cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 an invalid signature.
 To avoid this denial of service, implementations may wish to define a mechanism where messages are authenticated, so that cheating players can be identified and excluded.

+## Input Message Validation {#message-validation}

+Some applications may require that signers only process messages of a certain structure.
+For example, in digital currency applications wherein multiple signers may collectively sign a transaction, it is reasonable to require that each signer check the input message to be a syntactically valid transaction.
+As another example, use of threshold signatures in TLS {{?TLS=RFC8446}} to produce signatures of transcript hashes might require that signers check that the input message is a valid TLS transcript from which the corresponding transcript hash can be derived.

+In general, input message validation is an application-specific consideration that varies based on the use case and threat model.
+However, it is RECOMMENDED that applications take additional precautions and validate inputs so that signers do not operate as signing oracles for arbitrary messages.

 # Contributors